JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 ### Chasing the Data

-After working for a DNA sequencing company for more than decade, I knew about many of the rapid improvements for precision medicine both in diagnostics and new drug treatments, and I was optimistic that now our healthcare system could be better equipped to deal with cancer for my mom.
+After working for a DNA sequencing company for more than decade, I knew about many of the rapid advnaces for precision medicine both in diagnostics and new drug treatments, and I was optimistic that now our healthcare system could be better equipped to deal with cancer for my mom.

 Weeks after her biopsy, I wanted to ensure her sample had been sequenced.
 I made several calls but couldn’t reach anyone who could confirm whether her tumor had undergone DNA sequencing.
 When I looked at her case file online, there was no mention of further diagnostics.